ran746/Website-Source-Code/README.md

-# -This is a website from a student.
+# -This is a student's website.
-# -You can tell me with bugs.
+# -The website will be updated from time to time.
-# -Don't break my file.
+# -Please don't destroy my website files.
-# -Website Files update every Months!